hotlib/postgresstats/README.md

 +   tables that have been not vacuumed or analysed for longer than 14 days.

 ### TODO
-Tested only on PostgreSQL 9.1 and 9.2
+Tested only on PostgreSQL 9.2